aliabbas299792/journals/js/js.md

 >
 > - It doesn't have its own binding of the `super` keyword (which is used to access and call functions on an object's parent)
 >
-> - And you can't use the `new.target` property with it
+> - And you can't use the `new.target` property with it to find if a function was used with the `new` keyword